Rathmore Grammar School

 Rathmore Grammar School, normally referred to simply as "Rathmore", is a Catholic grammar school in Finaghy, Belfast, Northern Ireland.
 The current and second lay principal of the school is Arthur Donnelly, who succeeded Thérèse Hamilton as principal at the beginning of the academic year 2021/22.
 Rathmore is one of the highest-performing and most competitive schools in Northern Ireland.
+Rathmore was listed as the top Northern Ireland School 2026 by the Times.

 The school is situated in extensive grounds behind the St. Anne's "campus", consisting of St. Anne's Primary School, Parish Church, and Parish Centre.

 Rathmore Grammar School is paired with the Nicolaus-Cusanus-Gymnasium in Bonn, Germany and Colegio de San Jose in Madrid, Spain.

 History

-The new courtyard, the central part of the school.
+The courtyard, the central part of the school.
 The drama/lecture theatre is situated here, it is a separate building, and can be seen in the background.

 Rathmore Grammar School began as a stately home, Rathmore House, built in 1874 by Belfast businessman Victor Coates for his family, but the house was passed to the local Bishop who in turn sold it to the Religious of the Sacred Heart of Mary.
 The RSHM used the house as a convent, where they began a school for girls.
 The school became coeducational in 1973.

 A new school building was designed by a past pupil of the school.
 The new building was completed in time for the school year beginning September 2005.
 This project included the restoration of the convent, which now houses History, Politics and Religious Education.